waves-enterprise/nano-rapp-west/README.md

 - [Speculos](https://github.com/LedgerHQ/speculos) (make sure you add speculos.py to your PATH by running `export PATH=/path/to/speculos:$PATH`)
 - The correct target for rustc: `rustup target add thumbv6m-none-eabi`

-You can build on either Windows or Linux with a simple `cargo build` or `cargo build --release`.
+You can build on either Windows or Linux with a simple `cargo build-nanos`.
 It currently builds on stable.

 ## Loading

-You can use [cargo-ledger](https://github.com/LedgerHQ/cargo-ledger.git) which builds, outputs a `hex` file and a manifest file for `ledgerctl`, and loads it on a device in a single `cargo ledger load` command in your app directory.
+You can use [cargo-ledger](https://github.com/LedgerHQ/cargo-ledger.git) which builds, outputs a `hex` file and a manifest file for `ledgerctl`, and loads it on a device in a single `cargo ledger nanos --load` command in your app directory.

 Some options of the manifest file can be configured directly in `Cargo.toml` under a custom section: